 About the group

-A main goal of the research group is to analyze and interpret Protestant tradition from the Reformation period through the 19th and 20th centuries to the current multi-religious context within a Nordic and an international context, bringing research on Norway and the Nordic countries out of isolation due to a tendency to publish results in native languages and into a broader international comparative discourse on religion, culture and society.
+A main goal of the research group is to analyze and interpret Protestant tradition from the Reformation period through the early modern period and the 19th and 20th centuries to the current multi-religious context within a Nordic and an international context, bringing research on Norway and the Nordic countries into a broader international comparative discourse on religion, culture and society.

 Projects financed by the Norwegian Research Council: